-Sorghum is an important dietary staple for more than 500 million people in 30 countries of Africa and Asia (ICRISAT 2015).
+Sorghum is an important food grain for more than 750 million people in the semi-arid tropical regions of Asia, Africa, and Latin America (Liedtke et al., 2020).
 In Africa, sorghum underpins food security due to its drought tolerance and its abilities to withstand periods of high temperatures and water logging.
-It is well suited to the semi-arid and sub-tropical climatic conditions of much of Africa where intense rainfall often occurs in short periods (Doggett 1988).
+It is well suited to the semi-arid and subtropical climatic conditions of much of Africa where intense rainfall often occurs in short periods (Doggett, 1988).
 Cultivation in Africa is predominantly part of subsistence agriculture systems as opposed to the industrialised production methods used in most other regions of the world.
-Africa produces about one third of the world's sorghum but has the lowest yields per hectare (FAO 1995; Taylor 2003).
-Worldwide over 50% of the sorghum produced is used for animal feed, however in some regions, particularly sub-Saharan Africa, the vast majority of sorghum production is for human food use (ICRISAT & FAO 1996).
+Africa produces about one third of the world's sorghum but has the lowest yields per hectare (Pereira and Hawkes, 2022).
+Worldwide, over 50% of the sorghum produced is used for animal feed.

+However in some regions, particularly sub-Saharan Africa, the vast majority of sorghum production is for human food use (ICRISAT and FAO, 1996; Adebo, 2020).

-Sorghum grains are prepared for a variety of food products including use as a boiled food similar to rice; roasting or popping like maize; threshing and grinding into flour to make breads, porridges, pancake, muffins, dumplings, breakfast cereals or couscous, as well as preparation of alcoholic and non-alcoholic beverages (Purseglove 1972; Doggett 1988; FAO 1999; Taylor 2003; CGIAR 2015; ICRISAT 2015; FAO 2015).
-The stalks of sweet sorghum varieties with high sugar content are used to make sugar and syrup (CGIAR 2015).
+Sorghum grains are prepared for a variety of food products including use as a boiled food similar to rice; roasting or popping like maize; threshing and grinding into flour to make breads, porridges, pancake, muffins, dumplings, breakfast cereals or couscous, as well as preparation of alcoholic and non-alcoholic beverages (Purseglove, 1972; Doggett, 1988; FAO, 1999; Taylor, 2003; McCann et al., 2015).
+The stalks of sweet sorghum varieties with high sugar content are used to make sugar (jaggery) and syrup, and the sugars can also be fermented to produce ethanol (Mathur et al., 2017).

-There is increasing interest in developing the potential of sorghum for uses in human foods and beverages in western countries, in particular as a source of gluten-free food (O'Hara et al. 2013; Norwood 2015).
-Human food uses in Australia are minor and include in gluten-free beer, breakfast cereals and baked products.
+There is increasing interest in developing the potential of sorghum for uses in human foods and beverages in western countries, in particular as a source of gluten-free food (O'Hara et al., 2013; Baxter, 2019; GRDC, 2020).
+Human food uses in Australia are minor and include in gluten-free beer, breakfast cereals, baked products and biofuels (McCann et al., 2015; GoodFood, 2018; Arnott's, 2022; Ducksbury and Stefoska-Needham, 2022; de Almeida Moreira et al., 2024).